-We’ve all been there, it’s a holiday weekend and you’re on your way home from a BBQ with friends, when a DUI checkpoint pops up.
-Considering the prospects if you’ve been drinking can be nerve-racking nonetheless.
-Having a designated driver is the best decision you can make for the safety of yourself and others on the road.
+We’ve all been there.
+It’s a holiday weekend, and you’re on your way home from a BBQ with friends when a DUI checkpoint suddenly appears.
+Realizing you might be over the limit can be nerve-racking.
+Having a designated driver is the best decision you can make to protect yourself and others on the road.

 When blood alcohol content (BAC) is more than .08%, you risk receiving a DUI.
 You may be surprised to know that reaching .08% BAC takes little effort.
 Everyone metabolizes alcohol differently, so it may be difficult to know when you’ve reached your limit if you aren’t careful.